 I am particularly interested in understanding the social transformation of the cannabis market in the United States.
-As an industry that is currently criminalized at the Federal level and being propelled forward as a commercial enterprise by disparate state laws, it provides a unique opportunity to explore some of the more vexing questions that remain in institutional theory concerning how micro-level behavior abstracts to the field-level to create enduring social structure.
+As an industry that is federally criminalized, but sanctioned as a commercial enterprise through state laws, there is a unique opportunity to explore some of the more vexing questions that remain about how deviant behavior can change political and cultural institutions.

 Frameworks of Value Among Cryptocurrency Adopters

-Another line of research have pursued is exploring the boundaries between symbolic and non-symbolic value systems among adopters of cryptocurrencies.
-I began this project in 2015-2016 by collecting semi-structured interviews with early adopters of the popular cryptocurrency Bitcoin in order to understand how both traditional economic value and symbolic values are tethered in alternative money systems.
-Through this I have demonstrated how unique schemas emerge out of this community to produce extra-institutional logics of alternative money use.
+A previous line of research I pursued explored the boundaries between symbolic and non-symbolic value systems among adopters of cryptocurrencies.
+I began this project in 2015-2016 by collecting semi-structured interviews with early adopters of the popular cryptocurrency Bitcoin in order to understand how traditional economic value and symbolic values are tethered in an alternative money system that is not sanctioned by any government.
+I demonstrated how unique value schemas or “extra-institutional logics” emerged out of this community that supported Bitcoin during a market downturn despite being predicated on dissimilar visions about the future of the system.
 This research is published in Social Currents.
 Additionally, this project has revealed that embedding into alternative money systems follows a patterned and reflexive process.
 This research is forthcoming in Sociological Focus.